balthazarneveu/interactive_pipe/readme.md

 >     return result
 > ```

-- :question: Do I have to remove `KeyboardSlider` when using gradio or notebook backends?
+- ❓ Do I have to remove `KeyboardSlider` when using gradio or notebook backends?
 > No, don't worry, these will be mapped back to regular sliders!
-- :question: How do I play audio live?
+- ❓ How do I play audio live?
-> :sound: Inside a processing block, write the audio file to disk and use the audio helper:
+> 🔊 Inside a processing block, write the audio file to disk and use the audio helper:
 > ```python
 > from interactive_pipe import audio
 > audio.set_audio(audio_file)  # New clean API (v0.8.8)
 > # or legacy: context["__set_audio"](audio_file)
 > ```
-- :question: Do I have to decorate my processing block using the `@interactive`
+- ❓ Do I have to decorate my processing block using the `@interactive`
 > If you use the `@` decoration style, your function won't be useable in a regular manner (wich may be problematic in a serious development environment)
 ```python
 @interactive(angle=(0., [-360., 360.]))